-The fact that this mincemeat uses neither butter, nor beef suet, means that it has a less meaty texture and taste.
-Of course, the other use for such ingredients is in the field of preservation; however, the brandy and sugar do this job more than admirably.
+The fact that this mincemeat recipe uses neither butter nor beef suet, means that it has a less meaty texture and taste.
+Of course, the other use for such ingredients is preservation; however, the brandy and sugar do this job more than admirably.
 Indeed, once made, this mincemeat will last for at least 12 months.

 Makes 2 pots